 Every designer has their own approach to the creative process.
 As artists it is something we refine and change over time to maximize our capabilities.
 To me, the creative process is a routine that has the ability to change for a specific project’s needs.
 However, I always begin every project with a conceptual idea.
 To get into this mindset, I put my glasses on to initiate my brainstorming phase.
 Upon the discovery of the concept, I began sketching with Micron pens.
 I use Micron pens because they are precise and require me to be intentional with every mark I make.
 By using pens I also remove the option to erase mistakes and that encourages me to just go for it!
 For this project I wanted to utilize my skill in 3D modeling to visually represent my creative process.
 To do this, I rendered 3D models of my glasses and the Micron pens I use!
 With editing in Photoshop, I was able to make changes to light and shadow to focus the poster toward the center with a vignette and a circular highlight.
 These visual effects were added to convey the notion that while I create, I’m focused on the process, not the output.
 The right creative solution I aim to produce will result from my willingness to patiently search for it.

 Fishing on the Fly is an example of how I would create a publication.
 To me, a publication or a magazine has to be about something with layers to it.
-Fishing is a sport with many layers and complexities but can simplified for beginners like me.
+Fishing is a sport with many complexities but can simplified for beginners like me.
 I wanted to make a guide that would help more people engage in the sport.
-I wanted to showcase the places and experiences you have while doing it to help get my community excited for fishing season.
+Showcasing the places and experiences you have while doing it to help get my community get excited for the fishing season.
 The purpose of this concept was to create page spreads that used visual language and high-resolution photography for quality results.

 This poster and logo design was for the ACT Human Rights Film Festival.
 For my design I wanted to create something connecting humanity to filmmaking.
 In order to do this, I started by deciding the silhouette was going to look like a person.
 Then, I sketched some conceptual logos, but I didn't think they matched the ACT Human Rights Film Festival.
 For a while I was puzzled.
 Then I took some photographs of my cameras at home for inspiration and uploaded them digitally.
 I made the realization that the cameras could be a part of the logo design, so I took this idea and ran with it.
 As a motion graphics designer and videographer, I believe people have a special connection to cameras.
 They help capture moments in time we otherwise wouldn't get to see again and help tell narratives.
 It's this direct involvement in the process of movie making that make cameras so magical.
 I wanted to showcase how humanity and cameras work together to create film.
 To me, film inspires me to be a better human being and get more involved in my community.
 I put "Film inspires change." on the poster to convey this message in my poster and merchandise proposal.